 Maria Akchurin is a sociologist working in the areas of environmental sociology, political sociology, and urban sociology.
 Her primary research agenda explores historical and contemporary questions about power, inequality, and social change as they relate to environment and society.
 She is especially interested in how global processes—such as the spread of water privatization or the global demand for extractive industries—connect to how people make sense of environmental and social consequences on the ground.
 She is also interested in the social processes that lead the physical and digital infrastructures we use to become morally and politically contested.

 Prof. Akchurin has studied how nature became a subject of legal rights in Ecuador, conflicts over land use and water availability in areas with mining activity in northern Chile, and the privatization and transformation of urban water provision in Argentina and Chile.
-She is working on expanding her prior research into a book, tentatively titled City Water: Public Infrastructure, Privatization, and Protest in Urban Argentina and Chile.
+She is working on expanding her prior research into a book, tentatively titled Contested Infrastructures: Water, Privatization, and Place-Based Protest in Argentina and Chile.
 In parallel, she is researching the politics of environmental remediation and community consultation in Latin America through an analysis of litigation relating to mining in Chilean environmental courts, focusing on cases relating to copper, gold, and lithium extraction.

 With her colleague Gabriel Chouhy, she is also currently conducting research supported by the Spencer Foundation about how different education stakeholders make sense of concepts like fairness and equity in the context of centralized enrollment algorithms.
 The study compares two urban contexts where the charter school model has become prevalent: New Orleans in Louisiana and Santiago in Chile.